 When we look at the following image, our brains immediately tell us that we're looking at a white cube and a gray cube.

-Now, look at the same image, but this time without the values:
+Now, look at this image, this time without the light shining on it:

 As you can see, these images no longer look like cubes.
 They look like flat hexagons.